Thompson 2-run HR backs Urías' 17th win, Dodgers beat Giants – KION546

 “This is where I belong,” Pence said.
 “I wasn’t the best player but I was all heart.
 Put your heart into it.”

-Highlights of Pence’s nearly eight years and two World Series championships with the Giants showed on the big screen.
+Highlights of Pence’s nearly eight years and two World Series championships with the Giants were shown on the big video screen.

 TRAINER’S ROOM

-Giants: OF Austin Slater, recovering from a dislocated left pinkie finger, has been taking swings and could be activated as soon as Monday or Tuesday at Colorado. … LHP Carlos Rodón threw a bullpen and is on schedule to take his next turn after leaving his start Wednesday against Atlanta with a blister. … 1B Brandon Belt has been back around the club in recent days as he rehabs from right knee surgery and manager Gabe Kapler reports he’s “in really good spirits.” … There’s still no decision on whether LHP Alex Wood will pitch again this season as he recovers from a shoulder impingement.
+Giants: OF Austin Slater, recovering from a dislocated left pinkie, has been taking swings and could be activated Monday or Tuesday at Colorado. … LHP Carlos Rodón threw a bullpen and is on schedule to take his next turn after leaving his start Wednesday against Atlanta with a blister. … 1B Brandon Belt has been back around the club in recent days as he rehabs from right knee surgery, and manager Gabe Kapler reports Belt is “in really good spirits.” … There’s still no decision on whether LHP Alex Wood will pitch again this season as he recovers from a shoulder impingement.

 ROSTER MOVES